Bully for You (album): Release

 The two singles released from the album, "Flight 19" and "Saint Saens" were both commercial failures (although "Flight 19" did reach number 1 in Iceland), despite the fact that Robertson had an increased presence in the media since his debut album, with writing "Wired for Sound" for Cliff Richard, writing and performing the theme tune to the television series Maggie and co-hosting Top of the Pops.
 "Flight 19" is about the disappearance of the US aeroplanes in the Bermuda Triangle in 1945 and "Saint Saens" (which in the expanded edition of the album is written as Saint-Saëns) was originally titled "Sad Song", but was changed as a pun on the French composer.

 Included with some releases of the album was a free 7" single titled "A Free B.A.
 From Middlesex Poly".
 The single was recorded live at Middlesex Polytechnic on 21 November 1980.
-The A-side "Sucker For Your Love" was recorded for the film The Monster Club in which Robertson starred.
+The A-side "Sucker For Your Love" was recorded for the film The Monster Club which featured a performance by Robertson.

 The first bonus track of the extended version, "BAR's on 45" is a medley of his hits "Flight 19", "To Be or Not to Be", "Knocked It Off", "Kool in the Kaftan", "Saint Saens" and "Bang Bang" in the style of the songs by Stars on 45.
 "Swap Shop" is a demo of "Hello Hello", the theme tune to the television series Multi-Coloured Swap Shop.
 "Maggie Thatcher" is monologue performed by Sheila Steafel imitating former Prime Minister Margaret Thatcher.
 The last track "Saint-Saëns" is a medley which was performed at the Edinburgh Fringe Festival in 2004.